Transport in Bermuda: Ferry service

+The territorial Government's Department of Marine and Ports has operated public ferries for decades, having replaced various commercially operated ferries that had ranged from rowboats to steamers.
 SeaExpress operates four routes for ferries and boats that originate from the ferry terminal in Hamilton.
 The "Blue Route" services the West End and the Dockyard of Sandys, the "Orange Route" links to the Dockyard and St. George's, the "Green Route" travels to Rockaway of Southampton, and the "Pink Route" brings passengers to points in Paget and Warwick.
 Fare for travelling by ferry is inexpensive, and allow travel for frequent travel at most hours.
 In 2003, high-speed catamaran ferry service was introduced.